netreplica/graphite/docs/DOCKER.md

 ## Lanching Graphite as part of CONTAINERlab deployment

 You can also launch Graphite automatically whenever you deploy a topology with `clab deploy` command.
 Here is an example of how to create a topology file with Graphite node as part of it.
-With this method the visualization won't be available after you destroy the topology.
+With this method the visualization is avaliable only while the topology is running.

 1. First, let's create a topology file.
 If you have one already, you can use it instead.